 You can receive up to 90 percent of your average salary

-In general, the unemployment benefit rate is calculated on the basis of the 12 months with the highest income within the last 2 years.
+In general, the calculation of the unemployment benefit rate is based on the 12 months with the highest income within the last 2 years.
 You will receive 90 percent of the average salary income, minus labour market contribution (8 percent before taxes).